brianpr-pr/Assessment-Task/README.md

 Provide a link to the GitHub repository containing your solution (or a ZIP file with the project).

 Include a brief explanation of your approach, including any challenges faced or improvements you would add in the future.

+Challenges:

+How to handle the delete task button and the ids that should be linked to the tasks